 Student Loan Refinancing

-After exhausting federal program options, or if none are quite the right fit, borrowers with federal or private student loans may want to look into student loan refinancing.
+After exhausting federal program options, or if none are quite the right fit, borrowers with federal or private student loans may want to look into refinancing student loans.

-Refinancing student loans could help well-qualified borrowers either get a lower monthly payment or help reduce the total interest paid over the life of the loan.
+When you refinance student loans, you replace your loans with one new private loan.
+One of the advantages of refinancing student loans is that qualified borrowers may either get a lower monthly payment or help reduce the total interest paid over the life of the loan.

-But, it’s important to note that by refinancing federal student loans with a private lender, borrowers forfeit all baked-in benefits and protections such as federal Unemployment Deferment, PSLF, and income-driven repayment.
+But it’s important to be aware that by refinancing federal student loans with a private lender, borrowers give up benefits and protections such as federal Unemployment Deferment, PSLF, and income-driven repayment.

 SoFi Student Loan Refinance